liferay/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/01-creating-form-field-types.markdown

         service = DDMFormFieldRenderer.class
     )

-There's another abstract class to leverage, this time `BaseDDMFormFieldRenderer`.
-It gives you a default implementation of the `render` method, the only required method for implementing the API.
+Extend `BaseDDMFormFieldRenderer`, an abstract class implementing the API's only required method, `render`.
 The Form engine calls the render method for every form field type present in a form, and returns the plain HTML of the rendered field type.
 The abstract implementation also includes some utility methods.
 Here's what the time field's `DDMFormFieldRenderer` looks like:

     public class TimeDDMFormFieldRenderer extends BaseDDMFormFieldRenderer {